languagetool-org/languagetool-org.github.io/http-server.md

   * The [Windows](https://languagetool.org/windows) and [Mac](https://languagetool.org/mac) desktop apps will not work with this approach.

-On MacOS you can install the server using [brew](https://github.com/Homebrew/brew) (please note the brew support is not provided by the LanguageTool team):
+On MacOS you can install the server using [brew](https://github.com/Homebrew/brew) (please note that Homebrew support is not provided by the LanguageTool team):

     brew install languagetool